 Why I’m going with a standalone camera

 In a previous article, I went over smart sensors.
 With Go Control’s window and door sensors already installed, I wasn’t looking for a bigger security kit.
-SimpliSafe and iSmartAlarm both have kits that either include cameras or let you add one on for $100.
+SimpliSafe and iSmartAlarm both have kits that either include cameras or let you add one.
 That’s a decent option if you’re starting from scratch and want sensors, but we’re going to focus on standalone cameras for the purpose of this article.

 The Nest Cam is unobtrusive and easy to install, and is perfect for keeping tabs on my cat.